Best French Press Coffee Makers of 2019

 This press pot is beautiful and distinctive, but there's actually more to that!
 Its stainless-steel construction makes it long lasting and lets it keep your coffee hot 4 times as long as glass.
 Plus it has a double-screen filter of fine Italian mesh to reduce the grainy texture of some French press coffee.
 This is why it's our top pick.

-What To Look For In Your French Press
+What To Look For In a French Press

-Despite how simple the mechanism is, French Press coffee makers come in all sorts of variations, and it can be difficult to separate the functional from the flashy.
+Despite how simple the mechanism is, French Presses come in all sorts of variations, and it can be difficult to separate the functional from the flashy.

 To help you navigate the flurry of dinky knock-offs and overpriced frustration traps, here is a list of what to look for the perfect press: